WPRuby/Links-Auto-Replacer-Lite/README.md

 ## Description

 * Are you tired of linking websites in your post?
 This plugin will solve your problem.
 Link your keywords once and forget about them.

-* Are you an affiliate marketer, you don't have to insert your affiliate links manually every time you write a blog post.
+* Are you an affiliate marketer, you don't have to manually insert your affiliate links manually every time you write a blog post.
+Also, it has a link shortening feature to hide and protect your links.